-How many times have you set a carefully crafted budget and, convinced you’ve thought of everything, set off towards a secure (you think) fiscal future only to find that, bam, you’ve forgotten someone’s birthday, your anniversary, or your sister’s cat’s third birthday.
+How many times have you set a carefully crafted budget and, convinced you’ve thought of everything, set off towards a secure (you think) fiscal future only to find that bam, you’ve forgotten someone’s birthday, your anniversary, or your sister’s cat’s third birthday.
+Or, do you get so carried away with the excitement of the occasion that you forget you ought to control your spending?

 So what’s the answer?
-Here are 5 top tips:-
+Here are 5 top tips to control your spending:-

-* Buy gifts when you see them, rather than start shopping close to the event.
+Buy gifts when you see them, rather than start shopping close to the event.
 Canny shoppers have got this down to a fine art – starting their Christmas shopping in the January sales.
 The rest of us could learn a lot from them.
-You’ll normally find really unusual and more special gifts in places like National Trust or museum gift shops or the craft shops on your summer holidays.
-If all else fails, a gift card for the restaurant you know they’ll love will always be welcome – and used.

 I think the most important thing to note is that you do not have to participate in the various seasonal events which are frequently designed by marketers to part the unwary shopper from their case.
 You can still observe the sentiment of the day in question without forking out for gifts which will probably end up still in their packaging in a drawer somewhere.